-Axom's core component provides several utilities for user applications that support execution on hardware accelerators.
-Axom lets users control the execution space (i.e. where code runs) using RAJA and movement between memory spaces using Umpire.
-As noted in the RAJA documentation, developers of high-performance computing applications have many options for running code: on the CPU, using OpenMP, or on GPU hardware accelerators, and the options are constantly evolving.
+Axom's core component provides several utilities for user applications that intend to support execution on hardware accelerators.
+Axom lets users control execution space using RAJA and memory space using Umpire.
+As noted in the RAJA documentation, developers of high-performance computing applications have many options for running code: on the CPU, using OpenMP, or on GPU hardware accelerators, and the options are constantly developing.
+RAJA controls where code runs; Umpire moves data between memory spaces.

-- Axom's memory management and execution space APIs have default implementations when Axom is not configured with Umpire and RAJA, and can be used in all Axom configurations. - GPU execution support for Axom features is continually exapanding.
-Axom Core offers an interface that uses RAJA and Umpire internally and provides easy access to for-loop level acceleration via the parallel-for idiom, which invokes a given lambda function for every index in range.
+Note: Axom's memory management and execution space APIs have default implementations when Axom is not configured with Umpire and RAJA, respectively, and can be used in all Axom configurations.

-The memory management API allows users to leverage either C++ memory functions or Umpire, depending on the availability of Umpire at compilation.
+The memory management API allows the user to leverage either C++ memory functions or Umpire, depending on the availability of Umpire at compilation.
 It supports a simple operation set: allocate, deallocate, reallocate, and copy.
-If Umpire is used, an allocator can be specified - see Umpire documentation for details.
+If Umpire is in use, an allocator can be specified - see Umpire documentation for more details.
 Note that the fall-back to C++ memory functions is automatic, so the same piece of code can handle standard C++ or C++ with Umpire.
 However, to use advanced features, such as accessing unified memory, Umpire must be enabled, otherwise errors will occur at compilation.